-The exquisite ‘Redeemer’ cross-stone, which stands on the pedesta,l was carved in 1273 and depicts the twelve apostles surrounding Jesus during the crucifixion.
+The exquisite ‘Redeemer’ cross-stone, which stands on the pedestal, was carved in 1273.
+It depicts the twelve apostles surrounding Jesus during the crucifixion.

-The largest building of the entire complex is that of Abbot Hamazasp and it was constructed in 1257.
+The largest building of the entire complex is Abbot Hamazasp which was constructed in 1257.
 It’s a large squared hall supported by four large columns, while the Scriptorium is attached to its southern end.
 This was yet another structure completely void of furniture or decorations.

 Elsewhere aorund the complex, I came across some interesting mausoleums topped with intricately carved khachkars.
 The narrow building atop the slope, meanwhile, was once the belfry.